 Archive for July, 2014

-We’d like to take on the often controversial natural health question of whether the use of dairy products is healthy.
+For this Natural Truth discussion, we would like to take on the often controversial natural health question of whether the use of dairy products is healthy.
 You no doubt know that a variety of dairy products are consumed by people around the world today, and many are recommended by national and international public health agencies.
 But among natural health practitioners and alternative nutrition advocates, support for dairy consumption is far more mixed.

 In our view, the health benefits of dairy products can be significant, but they are naturally conditional – notably depending on the product, production method, person, and our personal dietary goals.
 This comparatively new and in many ways special class of foods therefore requires care and attentiveness.
 But overall and as we will discuss, we conclude that selective dairy use often can be a part of healthy modern eating.